Pyleks/milestone-project-two/README.md

 Strong but not overwhelming colors have been chosen to emphasis on the features.

+## Features
+Blockworm Adventure is a game designed to provide the visitor with a updated version of the old snake game, and add some new unexpected twists to introduce a fresh experience.

+- Feature 1: allows users to try them self at a new type of snake game by controlling the snake to capture as much food as possible.

+- Feature 2: The games comes with multiple "food types", providing different twists and points each type.

+- Feature 3: Once the player have finished the game by accidentally hitting the wall or the body of the snake, they get to see their highscore on a separate window.

+- Feature 4: We welcome our players to provide feedback by visiting our feedback section of the website, writing their thoughts on the game.

+####Features Left to Implement

+- Adding multiple maps.
+- Including randomized fruit types and events.

 ## Technologies

 | Languages  | Usage |